 - Sufficient venting for pressure and vacuum is also essential in all chemical storage tanks.
-Check the vents, pipes, and make sure they are functioning properly.
+Check the vents, and pipes, and make sure they are functioning properly.

 - All the storage tank fittings, flexible connection pipes, and coverings must be inspected carefully to detect any signs of corrosion, deterioration, and leaks.
 In case of any defect, it must be replaced immediately.

 Chemical tanks can and do hold huge inventories of a wide variety of materials and finished products safely for decades.
 So make sure the tanks are properly designed, adhere to effective inspections, and undergo basic maintenance.

 To learn more about tank inspections, talk to a field service expert in Sheetal Tanks today.